neoforged/.github/primers/1.21.2/index.md

     - `EntityType`
         - `create`, `loadEntityRecursive`, `loadEntitiesRecursive`, `loadStaticEntity` now takes in an `EntitySpawnReason`
         - `*StackConfig` now takes in a `Level` instead of a `ServerLevel`
+    - `EquipmentTable` now has a constructor that takes in a single float representing the slot drop chance for all equipment slots
     - `MobSpawnType` -> `EntitySpawnReason`
     - `LivingEntity`
         - `getScale` is now final